{{tl-dr}}

 Visualization is crucial for organizations and teams of any type and size.
 Let's take a look at several visualization scenarios for different industries and highlight the best examples of Jira visualization features.

-Practical Showcases of Jira Data Visualization in Real-world Contexts
+Practical Showcases of Jira Data Visualization in Real-World Contexts

 As we have previously mentioned, Jira users often choose Jira Boards, Reports, and Dashboards to visualize their workflows.

-Jira Dashboards are great visualization tools, as you can configure dashboard gadgets specifically for your needs.
+Jira Dashboards are great visualization tools, as you can configure gadgets specifically for your needs.
 It's very comfortable to track individual activities with the help of a Personal dashboard:

 Or make a dashboard to track the specific project and get detailed Jira issue visualization :